Lorena Calise

 Contemplate its breathtaking beauty from the Quattrocchi belvedere and the Geophysical Observatory, two privileged vantage points that any local will advise you to visit.

-Having beheld the archipelago's largest island from on high, with the sea stacks and the looming presence of Vulcano in the background, it is time to plunge into the fray.
+Once you've taken in the island from above, with its sea stacks and the hulking presence of Vulcano brooding in the background, it’s time to leave the lookout and dive into the heart of island life.

 Among those that most enchant visitors, the pristine expanse of Acquacalda stands out.
-Here, the pumice stone bestows upon the landscape an almost lunar aspect.
+The pumice stone lying on the shore makes the landscape look almost lunar.
 From the sea, the view of this stretch of coastline, with the towering white dune above, is simply staggering.

 Get your tickets for Regional Aeolian Archeological Museum